danieldunderfelt/very-cool/src/content/articles/2019-02-13-welcome-to-very-cool.md

 I also do not plan to continue alone forever.
 I am planning to invite additional contributors on board in the future, and I'm not talking some unpaid gigs either (well, as soon as I get the monetization part figured out).
 I can only write so much and I want verycool.tech to feature a variety of viewpoints and a broader range of topics than what I am personally interested in.
 If writing for verycool.tech strikes you as something that you might wanna try, feel absolutely free to get in touch!

+### Future plans

+Confession time: I didn't only buy the verycool.tech domain.
+I actually bought a handful of verycool.something domains.
+In addition to continuously developing this site, I am planning more sites and apps under the Verycool "brand".
+Stay tuned.

 Hopefully you will enjoy verycool.tech!
 I plan to create new content many times a week, if not daily, so check back often.
-If you have any feedback, ideas or news tips you can always reach me at editor@verycool.tech.
+If you have any feedback, ideas, news tips or whatever else you can always reach me at editor@verycool.tech.
 I'd love to hear about it.

 See you in the next article!